Skip to main content

 Click the image to view it enlarged

-All emails will go out via Planhat's SendGrid account, but you can decide whether the email domain will be ours or your own.
+All emails will go out via Planhat's SendGrid account, but you can decide whether the email domain will be Planhat's or your own, via the radio buttons shown in the screenshot above.
+(Note that the second toggle switch needs to be enabled by Planhat staff before you can select the "Your own domain" option.)

 1. Send using Planhat's domain (@planhatbot.com)